vitringr/vault/nodes/Vector Normalization.md

 n.y = v.y / v.magnitude
 ```

-The result is a unit vector that points in the same direction.
+The result is a [[Unit Vector]] that points in the same direction as the original.

 ## Implementation